Hydrodynamic limit of the zero range process on a randomly oriented graph: One block estimates

-where $f_t^N = \cfrac{\text{d}\mu_t^N}{\text{d}\nu^N}$. \textbf{Proof.} We follow the steps of the proof of Lemma 5.3.1 in Kipnis and Landim \cite[p.82]{landim}, adapting it where necessary. \textbf{Step 1} The expression is split into parts with a high and low particle density, and the part with high density is controlled.
+\begin{proof} We follow the steps of the proof of Lemma 5.3.1 in Kipnis and Landim \cite[p.82]{landim}, adapting it where necessary.

+\textbf{Step 1.} The expression is split into parts with a high and low particle density, and the part with high density is controlled.
 Let $K > 0$.
 Following the argument in \cite[pp.84-85]{landim}, the expression can be rewritten as

 To prove the lemma, it suffices to show that for all $a > 0$,